3. SON OF MAN, SON OF GOD AND PROPHET

 Jesus was very aware that he was only a man.
-That is why he usually referred to himself as the Son of Man and never directly referred to himself as the Son of God.
+That is why he usually referred to himself as the Son of Man and only once as the Son of God.

 Even though God spoke through him, Jesus had no aspiration to be like God.
 He was content being a bond-servant (i.e. spokesperson/prophet) for God with no desire to be personally exalted.
 Jesus always deferred to Father God and put God ahead/above himself.
 If he thought of himself as being equal to God, he would not have put God above himself.
 He was a servant of God who spoke for God — nothing more.